pie75/JoyShockExtension/README.md

 ## Implementation
 The current idea is to extend Godot's Input singleton IF: possible.
 ELSE: mirror it, creating a separate SensorInput singleton that gets updated by SDL, mirroring how [`joypad_windows.h`](https://github.com/godotengine/godot/blob/master/platform/windows/joypad_windows.h) probes and processes joypads.
 Then to mirror how Input is processed into InputEvents which can be used by the Engine.

+I think the Viewport polls the InputEvents at the physics framerate set in the game properties, and that causes a chain reaction down through Input, to the xInput/dInput backend.
+Whatever it is, the Extension needs to be linked to the Viewport class somehow.
 I'm not really sure if that's exactly what happens but it seems to be about right.

 After the inputs are in the Engine, end users need a way to access them.